cjerzak/cjerzak/README.md

 -->

 ## Bio + CV
 *Past:* Master's in Statistics, Ph.D. in Government from Harvard University.
+AI & Global Development Lab alumn.

 *Current:* Assistant Professor at the University of Texas at Austin.